-On 1 April 2017, management of the investment portfolio was transferred to SQN.
-Details of SQN's strong credentials for performing this role are included in the Investment Manager's report.
-In conjunction with the changes to the Company's investment management arrangements, our corporate broker also completed a successful secondary placing of the Ordinary Shares previously owned by GLI Finance Limited (representing 48% of the issued share capital) substantially with new investors.
+On 1 April 2017, management of the investment portfolio was transferred to SQN and at the same time a successful secondary placing of the Ordinary Shares, previously owned by GLI Finance Limited, (48% of the issued capital) was made, mainly to new investors.

-At a general meeting held on 27 April 2017, the investment objective and the policy of the Company were adjusted to allow for greater concentration of investments in quality, secured direct loans.
-In addition, the Board was authorised to allot up to 250 million Ordinary Shares and/or C Shares pursuant to a share issuance programme.
-This share issuance programme will enable the Company to raise additional capital promptly, enabling it to take advantage of new investment opportunities, thereby expanding and diversifying its investment portfolio.
-In turn, an increase in the market capitalisation of the Company should help to improve secondary market liquidity in the Ordinary Shares and attract a larger, more diversified Shareholder base.
-The Company will be required to publish a prospectus before it can issue Shares pursuant to any Share Issuance Programme.
+At a general meeting held on 27 April 2017, the Board was authorised to allot up to 250 million Ordinary Shares and/or C Shares pursuant to a share issuance programme.
+This programme was designed to enable the Company to raise additional capital to take advantage of investment opportunities, thereby expanding and diversifying its investment portfolio.
+In order to issue new shares the Company's shares are required to trade at a premium to NAV and, as this was not the case during this reporting period, no new shares were issued.

+Given the passage of time, the Company is now required to publish a new prospectus before it can issue further Shares pursuant to the share issuance programme.